jeffreyc86/alteri/README.md

 ## Features

 The word ***alteri*** itself comes from the root of the word **altruism**, which was the basis for the app.
 Users are both able to create requests for basic necessity items and fulfill requests.
-Once a recipient is connected with a user, a live chat is set up to figure out the exchange logistics.
+Once a recipient is connected with a donor, a live chat is set up to figure out the exchange logistics.
 Compassion included.

 ### Signing Up / Logging In

 Users are able to sign up or login.
 There are validations when creating an account.
 Users may also register using their Google account.
 Upon a successful account creatation/login attempt, a `JWT Token` is issued to store the user's session.

-Once logged in, the user is brought to their profile page where they'll see all their past requests and donoations.
+Once logged in, the user is brought to their profile page where they'll see all their past requests and donations.

 <img src="./assets/login.gif" alt="login" width="800"/>